spring-projects/spring-integration/README.md

     ./gradlew api

-To build the reference documentation (results will be in `build/docs/asciidoc` and `build/docs/asciidocPdf`):
+To build the reference documentation (results will be in `build/site`):

-    ./gradlew reference
+    ./gradlew antora

 To build complete distribution including `-dist`, `-docs`, and `-schema` zip files (results will be in `build/distributions`):